A Score that Really Matters: The Credit Score

 Before they decide on the terms of your loan (which they base on their risk), lenders must find out two things about you: whether you can pay back the loan, and how committed you are to pay back the loan.
 To figure out your ability to pay back the loan, lenders look at your debt-to-income ratio.
 To assess how willing you are to repay, they use your credit score.

-The most commonly used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-Your FICO score ranges from 350 (high risk) to 850 (low risk).
-You can find out more on FICO here.
+The most commonly used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
+You can learn more on FICO here.

-Your credit score comes from your repayment history.
-They never take into account income, savings, amount of down payment, or factors like sex ethnicity, nationality or marital status.
-These scores were invented specifically for this reason.
-Credit scoring was invented as a way to take into account solely what was relevant to a borrower's willingness to repay the lender.
+Your credit score comes from your history of repayment.
+They never take into account income, savings, amount of down payment, or personal factors like sex race, nationality or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+"Profiling" was as bad a word when these scores were invented as it is today.
+Credit scoring was envisioned as a way to assess willingness to pay while specifically excluding any other demographic factors.

-For the agencies to calculate a credit score, borrowers must have an active credit account with at least six months of payment history.
-This payment history ensures that there is sufficient information in your report to build a score.
-If you don't meet the minimum criteria for getting a score, you may need to work on a credit history before you apply for a mortgage.
+To get a credit score, you must have an active credit account with a payment history of six months.
+This payment history ensures that there is enough information in your report to assign an accurate score.
+If you don't meet the minimum criteria for getting a credit score, you may need to work on a credit history before you apply for a mortgage.